AdobeDocs/campaign-classic.en/help/campaign/using/campaign-simulations.md

 >
 >This sub-tab is only displayed if the **[!UICONTROL Generate target recovery statistics]** option has been enabled.

 The information on reporting axes can be processed in exclusion analysis reports created in the **[!UICONTROL Exploring exclusions]** sub-tab.
-For more on this, refer to [Exploring results](#exploring-results).
+For more on this, refer to [Explore results](#exploring-results).